-15mm (1/100) Scale Model Tanks - You'd be surprised how many people don't know that 15mm and 1/100 are the same scale.
-Anyway, this section has mostly Soviet tanks from World War II, and I originally meant to make a lot more of them (IS-2 is giving me trouble, thanks to a lack of decent blueprints to work from).
+SECTION 3 - Fictional Tanks - When I started out, I had some fictional designs that closely resembled experimental Soviet designs, and all of them were in the same section.
+As the numbers of these increased and the designs became more varied, I saw fit to split this section of my shop.
 The most unusual item in this section is the ShU-255 Chuyinka Assault Gun: one day, I thought to myself "what would happen if I crossed a KV-2 with a dalek casing?"
 The ShU-255 was the result, and I made it a chuyinka weapon, which brings me to...

-Chuyinka Empire - Models of war machines used and/or built by the chuyinka, a race of hyperintelligent, genetically-engineered, shapeshifting avian creatures from the planet Varanganska (all my own creation).
-These war machines (as of this writing) include the steampunk airships that they used to regain superiority over the mammalian races after they returned from the brink of extinction, as well as the ultra-powerful space weapons that they employed to bring entire galaxies to heel.
-If I ever find the time to get Lightwave up and runnning on my computer, I'll even upload little figurines of the chuyinka themselves.
+SECTION 4 - Chuyinka Empire - Models of war machines used and/or built by the chuyinka, a race of hyperintelligent, genetically-engineered, shapeshifting avian creatures from the planet Varanganska (all my own creation).
+These war machines (as of this writing) include the steampunk airships that they used to regain superiority over the mammalian races after they returned from the brink of extinction, as well as the ultra-powerful space weapons that they employed to bring entire galaxies to heel in later millennia.
+If I ever find the time to get Lightwave up and running on my computer, I'll even upload little figurines of the chuyinka themselves.

-Steampunk Airships - As I get time (and inspiration), this section will fill up with all kinds of crazy designs.
+SECTION 9 - Steampunk Airships - As I get time (and inspiration), this section will fill up with all kinds of crazy designs.
 Right now, there isn't much here, but the introduction of black high-definition acrylate should open up a world of possibilities that simply didn't exist before in 1/1000 scale.
-This section, more than anything else, needs input from other designers (preferably fellow steampunks who don't have a frankenstein's monster of a computer to run CAD software, as I do).
+This section, more than anything else, needs input from other designers (preferably fellow steampunks who don't have a Frankenstein's Monster of a computer to run CAD software, as I do).